Fish!

 The third secret is all about customers.

-Customers should feel good about the environment, and the way to do that was to engage them.
+Customers should feel good about the environment, and the way to do that is to engage them.

 Secret Number Four: Be Present